Car dealerships in the United States: Car sales

 A car dealer orders vehicles from the manufacturer for inventory and pays interest (called flooring or floor planning).
-Dealer holdbacks are a system of payments made by the manufacturers to their dealers.
+Dealer holdbacks are a system of payments made by manufacturers to their dealers.
 The holdback payments assist the dealer's ability to stock their inventory of vehicles and improve the profitability of dealers.
 Typically the holdback amount is around 1% to 3% of the vehicles' manufacturer's suggested retail price (MSRP).
 Hold-back is usually not a negotiable part of the price a consumer would pay for the vehicle, but dealers will give up the dealer holdback to get rid of a car that has been sitting in its inventory for a long time, or if the additional sale will bring them up to the manufacturer's additional incentive payments for reaching unit bonus targets.
 The holdback was originally designed to help offset the cost the new car dealer has for paying interest on the money that is borrowed to keep the car in inventory but is in effect lowering the dealer's gross profit, and thus the sales commissions paid to employees.
 The holdback allows dealerships to promote at- or near-invoice price sales and still achieve comfortable profits on such transactions.

 With the advent of the Internet, the process of selling cars has undergone a considerable change.
 More than 70% of car purchases in the United States start with research on the Internet.
-It empowers the buyers with the knowledge of features of comparable cars and the prices and discounts offered by different dealers within the same geographic area.
+It empowers buyers with knowledge of the features of comparable cars and the prices and discounts offered by different dealers within the same geographic area.
 This helps the buyers during price negotiations and puts further pressure on the profit margin of the dealer.